 It’s very important to note that not all public charging stations are the same.
 Some are free, some are not.
 Some charge much faster than others.
 And, perhaps most importantly, different electric cars need different types of charging ports.
 The first thing to know is if an EV has fast-charging capability at all.
 Check out this comparison of electric car charging capabilities for more on that… or read the “Fast Chargers” section further down this page.

 There are different charging station networks out there, and you generally have to get a card for each of them to use them.
 These are easy enough to get — you just go to their website and register for an account.
-Some of the more common networks are: ChargePoint, Blink, Greenlots, eVgo, Aerovironment, Azra, SemaConnect, Circuit Électrique, RéseauVer, and Sun Country Highway.
+Some of the more common networks in North America are: ChargePoint, Blink, Greenlots, eVgo, Aerovironment, Azra, SemaConnect, Circuit Électrique, RéseauVer, and Sun Country Highway.

 Rates vary — ranging from session/monthly/yearly flat rates to per-kWh rates to hourly rates, or a mix.
 There are also a lot of free charging stations, often installed by governmental bodies.
 Charging station sites/apps discussed further down this page should help you easily sort through everything.